arnaugomez/agent-spaces/proposal/problems-with-tool-calling-and-mcp.md

 I believe that an open-source framework for AI code execution, along with a standard for code execution agents, would be a step forward for the industry.
 However, it is not an easy project to build.

 Looking forward, the next step is to define the protocol an AI agent would follow to perform its work via code execution.
 Next, I'll define the API for the code execution framework.
 Then, I'll start building the framework itself.
-It's so early that I don't even have a name for the framework, yet!

 The requirements for the framework are:
 - Open-source